 Almost there.
 Now you’ll just need to check the number-transfer has worked.

-To do so, just insert your new SIM in your phone.
+To do so, just insert your new SIM in your phone - you should have received the right size SIM.
 If you’re able to make and receive calls, the transfer has been successful.

 Contact numbers to get your PAC code from your network